kairosity/mp2-tunnel-focus/testing.md

 ## addSilentAlarm()
 ## removeSilentAlarm()

-__FUNCTION SUMMARY:__ This function creates a silent alarm of flashing colours for users who want to be alerted in a more subtle manner.
+__FUNCTION SUMMARY:__ This function creates a silent alarm of flashing colours for users who want to be alerted in a more subtle manner, or users with aural accessibility issues.
 It works simply by removing the overlay class and adding the silent-alarm class which is defined in CSS code as an infinite animation scrolling through all the colours in the app's colour theme.
 The rather slow 15 second animation time, is to avoid strobing.
-I took the CSS for the animation structure from Zak's codepen (attributed in README).
+I took the CSS for the animation structure from Zak's codepen (attributed in README.md).

 ## makeElementsNotKeyboardTabbable()
 ## makeElementsKeyboardTabbableAgain()

-__FUNCTION SUMMARY:__ These functions solved the issue of when an option was opened for example "edit task" - the user could break the application by tabbing through elements in the background, even when the yellow overlay was applied. makeElementsNotKeyboardTabbable() goes through each of the background elements and sets: `"tabindex", "-1"` and makeElementKeyboardTabbableAgain() does the opposite.
+__FUNCTION SUMMARY:__ These functions solved an issue that occurred when an option was opened for example "edit task" - the user could break the application by tabbing through elements in the background, even when the yellow overlay was applied. makeElementsNotKeyboardTabbable() goes through each of the background elements and sets: `"tabindex", "-1"` and makeElementKeyboardTabbableAgain() does the opposite.

 ## appInformation()